Permafrost/TundraTN/README.md

 // $catch service).
 tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $part, $encoding, $strict);

 // Receives arbitrary (XML or flat file) content and routes it to Trading Networks.
 The content can be specified
 // as a string, byte array, java.io.InputStream, or org.w3c.dom.Node object.
 //
-// This service is intended to be invoked by clients via HTTP or FTP. tundra.tn:receive(strict, TN_parms);
+// This service is either intended to be invoked directly by clients via HTTP or FTP, or it can be wrapped by another
+// service which specifies appropriate TN_parms to control the routing of the content (ie. a one-line flat file
+// gateway service).
+//
+// When invoked via HTTP, if the content is received successfully an HTTP 200 response will be returned, with a
+// 'text/plain' response body containing the resulting Trading Networks bizdoc internal ID.
+If an exception is
+// encountered, an HTTP 500 response is returned, with a 'text/plain' response body containing the exception message.
+//
+// When invoked by a wrapping service, an exceptions encountered will be thrown to the calling service.
+It is then the
+// calling service's responsibility to set an appropriate response for the transport in question. tundra.tn:receive(strict, TN_parms);

 // Receives arbitrary (XML or flat file) content and then rejects it by always returning an